tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WooSidebars

-> This plugin allow to replace widget areas for specific pages, archives and other sections of WordPress.
-Theme uses this plugin to show different sidebars, widgets on different pages, example the sidebar on shop page will be different on blog page.
+<div class="lead">This plugin allow to replace widget areas for specific pages, archives and other sections of WordPress.
+Theme uses this plugin to show different sidebars, widgets on different pages, example the sidebar on shop page will be different on blog page.</div>

 Showing different sidebar on Shop page: